 Board of Directors.
 Boston Properties, Inc. is currently managed by a seven member Board of Directors.
 If the nominees are elected at the 2003 annual meeting, Boston Properties, Inc. will be managed by a nine member Board of Directors, a majority of whom will be independent of management.
 The Board of Directors of Boston Properties, Inc. is divided into three classes, and the members of each class of directors serve for staggered three-year terms.
 Following the election of the nominees at the 2003 annual meeting, the Board of Directors will be composed of three Class I directors (Messrs.
 Zuckerman, Landis and Salomon), three Class II directors (Messrs.
 Bacow, Patricof and Turchin) and three Class III directors (Messrs.
-Daley, Linde and Twardock).
-The terms of the Class I, Class II and Class III directors will expire upon the election and qualification of directors at the annual meetings of stockholders held in 2004, 2005 and 2006, respectively.
+Bacow, Patricof and Turchin) and three Class III directors (Messrs.
+Bacow, Patricof and Turchin) and three Class II directors (Messrs.
+Bacow, Patricof and Turchin) and three Class II directors (Messrs.
+Bacow, Patricof and Turchin) and three Class II directors (Messrs.
+Bacow, Patricof and Turchin) and three Class II directors (Messrs.
+Bacow, Patricof and Turchin) and three Class II directors will expire upon the election and qualification of directors at the annual meetings of stockholders held in 2004, 2005 and 2006, respectively.
 At each annual meeting of stockholders of Boston Properties, Inc., directors will be re-elected or elected for a full term of three years to succeed those directors whose terms are expiring.